Matthew Sheldon: Club career

 Sheldon signed with United Soccer League club Orange County Blues in July 2016, making his professional debut on July 10, 2016, in a 3–3 draw with Sacramento Republic.

 In November 2016, Sheldon announced that he would play for Saint Louis FC for the 2017 USL season.

 In March 2018, it was announced Sheldon would play for amateur club side Waterside Karori in Wellington, New Zealand.

 On January 14, 2019, the Tulsa Roughnecks FC announced that they had signed Sheldon for their 2019 season.
 On December 10, 2019, it was announced that Tulsa, now rebranded as FC Tulsa, had re-signed Sheldon to their roster for the 2020 USL Championship season.
 On December 15, 2020, it was announced that FC Tulsa, had re-signed Sheldon to their roster for the 2021 USL Championship season following a successful campaign with the club in 2020.

 On December 30, 2021, it was announced that Sheldon had signed a contract with the Charleston Battery ahead of the 2022 USL Championship season.
 Following the 2022 season, Sheldon was released by Charleston.

 On January 31, 2023, Sheldon was announced as a new signing for USL Championship side Hartford Athletic on a one-year deal.

 Sheldon joined Detroit City on January 24, 2024.
 A corresponding transaction saw Skage Simonsen join Hartford from Detroit.

+On November 24, 2025, Sheldon announced his retirement from professional soccer.
+In an emotional video posted to his Youtube channel Become Elite, he stated that he was retiring to devote more time to his family.

 Personal life

-Sheldon operates a YouTube called Become Elite, which had more 460,000 subscribers in December 2021, and podcast called Against All Odds.
+Sheldon operates a YouTube called Become Elite, which has more 700,000 subscribers in December 2025, and podcast called Against All Odds.
 By May 2018 his videos had over 18 million views and he was one of YouTube's most popular vloggers.

-He married his partner, Mimi Estelle on December 4, 2021.
+He married his partner, Mimi Estelle, on December 4, 2021.
+Together, the couple have two daughters.

 When asked who motivated him to become a soccer player, Sheldon cited his parents as a motivation to become a professional athlete, he stated in an interview "My parents were the biggest supporters of my athletic career since the start.
 My Dad pushed me to go for a D1 scholarship when I was unsure of my capabilities.
 They supported me every step of the way, and without them I don't know if I would have even made it to Varsity High School soccer.
 Having the belief of your parents is such a huge motivation as a young athlete".